telwoo/final-project/New_README.md

 ### Exploratory data analysis (EDA)

 All of the EDA was done via the pandas_profiling ProfileReport module.
-An interactive [report](Resources/DiamondSE_Report.html) (exported from EDA.ipynb) provided an efficient and thorough means to explore the data set.
+An interactive report was generated in [EDA.ipynb](./EDA.ipynb) which provided an efficient and thorough means to explore the data set.

+Bullet points of EDA highlights

 TODO a few images?